If you have the luxury of storage on your estate, then storage can act as an extra lifeline for items.

 Here’s an example of Warp It’s storage management tools

-Joe Bloggs has 7 days to find new homes for the chairs.
+3) Joe Bloggs has X days to find new homes for the chairs.

-There are 10 chairs remaining that don’t get claimed before the 7 days expire.
+6) There are 10 chairs remaining that don’t get claimed before the x days expire date.

-The status of the chairs on the Warp It system changes to ‘In store’ and they become available to claim when the store manager confirms it.
+10) The status of the chairs on the Warp It system changes to ‘In store’ and they become available to claim when the store manager confirms they are ready.

 The new owner of the chairs is the store